merlot-education/marketplace/README.md

 The MERLOT Marketplace Frontend is the main interaction point for users with the merlot marketplace.

 It provides an easy-to-use GUI for communication with the MERLOT backend services, with features such as enrolled organisation viewing/editing, user listing, service offering viewing/editing and contracting.
+It does not contain any major logic or data processing itself and hence depends on a running backend.

 ## Development